 Prefer to stay indoors or visiting during the winter?
 Riverfront Rock Gym is one of the largest indoor climbing gyms I’ve seen and is also one of the cleanest.
 There are dozens of different routes to go up, whether you’re a beginner or advanced rock climber.
 A bouldering wall is also available to work on your skills.
 It’s one of the best fun things to do in Wenatchee when it’s raining, as it was when I visited.

 9. Hike the Trails in Okanogan-Wenatchee National Forest

 Visiting the Okanogan-Wenatchee National Forest is another thing to do near Wenatchee.
 With over 3,000 miles of hiking trails available, the national forest is a must for those that love the outdoors.
-Whether you’re looking for winter hikes or summer hikes, you’ll be able to find something any time of the year.
+Whether you’re looking for winter hikes, wildflower hikes, or summer hikes, you’ll be able to find something at any time of the year.

 Well-known hiking trails include Echo Ridge Summer Trails, Boulder Cave Trail, and the Icicle Gorge Loop Trail.
 Scattered throughout the area are over 150 camping sites, picnic areas, cabin rentals, and RV sites.

 The national forest spans millions of acres that also has options for camping, rock climbing, and riding horses so you’ll have no shortage of things to do in Wenatchee.
 If you want to escape civilization and immerse yourself in beautiful outdoor surroundings, then the Okanogan-Wenatchee National Forest is the destination for you.